mickychoong/event-organizer/README.md

 ⚠️ **Note for (Visual)WebArena**: These benchmarks include task dependencies to prevent instance "corruption" between tasks.
 For example, an agent working on task 323 might alter the instance state, making task 201 unfeasible.
 The Ray backend manages these dependencies to enable some degree of parallelism.
 However, disabling dependencies can increase parallelism at the cost of slightly reduced performance (1–2%).

 ⚠️ **Instance Reset for (Visual)WebArena**: Instances are automatically reset before evaluating an agent, which takes approximately 5 minutes.
 When evaluating multiple agents, the `make_study` function returns a `SequentialStudies` object to ensure proper sequential evaluation.
-Currently, MYMETAdoes not support evaluations across multiple instances.
+Currently, MYMETA does not support evaluations across multiple instances.
 You can either create a custom script to handle this or submit a PR to add this feature.
 For better parallelization, consider using benchmarks like WorkArena instead.

 ## 🔍 Analyse Results